What to expect in this article

 Source: justETF Research

-- Medium term Euro inflation-linked government bonds (blue line). -1.75% 1-year return.
+• Medium term Euro inflation-linked government bonds (red line): -4.6%

-- Real yield is the return bond investor’s demand on top of their inflation protection.
+• Real yield is the return bond investor’s demand on top of their inflation protection

-- When bond yields rise the prices of existing bonds fall to compensate.
+• When bond yields rise the prices of existing bonds fall to compensate

-justETF tip: short bonds are relatively close to their maturity dates, while long bonds are many years (sometimes decades) away from maturing.
+justETF tip: Short bonds are relatively close to their maturity dates, while long bonds are many years (sometimes decades) away from maturing.

-- Short dated inflation-linked bonds are a better immediate inflation hedge than longer dated ones.
+• Short dated inflation-linked bonds are a better immediate inflation hedge than longer dated ones

 MSCI vs Euro inflation-linked ETFs max.